zeixcom/cause-effect/README.md

 # with npm
 npm install @efflore/cause-effect

-# or with yarn
+# or with bun
-yarn add @efflore/cause-effect
+bun add @efflore/cause-effect
 ```

 ## Basic Usage